donokono/php-alt-captcha/README.md

 I really tried to make all the items in the photos as simple as possible in hopes that non-native English speakers will still be able to use the scheme with a super basic understanding of English.
 If the rest of your site is English only, you should be OK.

+Also, your PHP installation must have GD with PNG support built in or this will not work.